Influenza Vaccines and Data Science in Biology

 Nowadays, we have different types of vaccines.
 They aim to help the body’s immune system recognize and prevent a virus from replicating and causing an infection.
 The process involves using some form of a weakened virus which the immune system can train to recognize.
 It can then create specific antibodies for it and inactivate it.

-Influenza vaccine: what does it contain
+Influenza vaccines: what do they contain

-Influenza vaccine: manufacturing, selection
+Influenza vaccines: manufacturing, selection